How to Manage a Remote Team

 When you're hiring, adopting a remote-first mindset can be a competitive advantage.
 You can access the best talent, innovate faster, enjoy a more engaged workforce, and generate more diverse ideas by giving everyone a voice online.
 This section is dedicated to the processes that will serve you while managing a remote team and establishing a foundation for growth.

-Why remote management is a different animal
+Why managing remote teams is a different animal

 “Leaders of remote or distributed teams need to put a bit of extra effort into how they structure collaboration, creating a space where people can connect in different ways"